Christine Churcher

 Christine Churcher (born 21 September 1954) is a politician in Ghana.
 She was the member of parliament for the Cape Coast constituency in the Central Region of Ghana in the 2nd, 3rd, 4th and 5th parliament of the Republic of Ghana.

 Early life and education

 Churcher was born on 21 September 1954.
-She attended the Kwesi Plange Primary School also known as Pere Planque Memorial Preparaory School in Cape Coast from 1959 to 1965.
+She attended the Kwesi Plange Primary School also known as Pere Planque Memorial Preparatory School in Cape Coast from 1959 to 1965.
 Between 1965 and 1972 she attended the Mfanstiman Girls Secondary School.
 Between 1975 and 1978 Churcher studied English and history at the University of Ghana and graduated successfully.
 Later, Churcher obtained the Master in Philosophy in adult education at the University of Ghana.

 Career

 Churcher is a Ghanaian politician.
 She has held a variety of state ministerial positions in Ghana.
 She has worked as a former Minister of Environment and Science.
 She has also served on the Board of Directors of Ghana Gas Company.
 She has also served as a Minister of State for Education.